Riding Your Motorcycle in Heavy Rain

 It helps if you know the route you’re travelling and what’s coming up ahead – painted road markings, metal surfaces and fresh tarmac are slippery and are often more difficult to see in the rain.
 Take special note to the road signs.
 If you’re not sure what lies ahead, pull off at a gas station and double-check your map; ask the gas attendant for tips on the conditions ahead.
 Visibility in heavy rain is greatly reduced and being unfamiliar with the road surface and your surroundings could increase risk factors.

 If you’re heading out into a storm there will not only be rain but a dark sky, thicker cloud cover and mist – all reducing your visibility.
 Making sure you’re seen by other road users is a priority.
 Here’s where a high-viz vest is a great solution.
 Sure your rain suit or gear usually has built-in reflective strips, but these are small in comparison to a safety vest.

 If caught unprepared in a storm, without your rain gear isn’t ideal, however, it’s the cold that will set it which will cause you higher risk than getting wet!
 If the cold gets to you, to your hands and feet you’re going to have slower reactions and less control of the bike.
 Layering your clothing under your jacket and pants is a technique that works well!
 Getting drenched while riding is unpleasant, but being cold is unsafe.
 You may have to pull over

-Be sure to read our tips on RIDING IN RAIN as a basis for safe, fun riding!
+Be sure to read all about how to RIDE IN RAIN as a basis for safe, fun riding!